ilagith/Captcha-Recognition/README.md

 ### Dataset

-*For task a):*
+*Task a):*
 It consists of images of handwritten English alphabet and the corresponding labels.
 In total 124800 images and labels are present.
 For each label 4800 different images are available.

-*For task b):*
+*Task b):*
 It is composed of a series of 4 letters in a corrupted image of size 30 × 140.
+No test set was provided.

 ### Methodology